UNIREX: A Unified Learning Framework for Language Model Rationale Extraction: Experiments

-As expected, the task performance scores in the third setting are much higher than in the first two settings.
-However, interestingly, the faithfulness scores are similar in all settings, showing that faithfulness is not strongly correlated with task performance.
-Across all settings and datasets, DLM-FP has the best overall balance of faithfulness and task performance.
-DLM-FP achieves the best comp on all datasets except Stormfront, while having competitive suff and task performance on almost all datasets.
-AA-F is not as consistently strong as DLM-FP, since its task performance is sometimes lacking, but almost always beats AA (IG) on comp and suff.
-Meanwhile, AA (IG) tends to have strong task performance, but the worst comp and suff.
-Ultimately, these results show that \method-trained models' faithfulness and task performance can both transfer to unseen target datasets/tasks, further establishing \method's utility in low-resource settings.
+As expected, all methods achieve much lower task performance in the third setting than in the first two settings.
+However, faithfulness does not appear to be strongly correlated with task performance, as unseen tasks' comp/suff scores are similar to seen tasks'.
+Across all datasets, DLM-FP has the best faithfulness and is the only method whose comp is always higher than suff.
+The other \methodsp variants are not as consistently strong as DLM-FP, but almost always beat non-\methodsp methods on comp and suff.
+Meanwhile, AA (IG) has the worst comp and suff overall.
+Ultimately, these results suggest that \method-trained models' faithfulness (\ie alignment between $\mathcal{F}_{\text{task}}$'s and $\mathcal{F}_{\text{ext}}$'s outputs) is a dataset/task agnostic property (\ie can generalize across datasets/tasks), further establishing \method's utility in low-resource settings.